Snap (NYSE:SNAP) Upgraded at Wedbush

-Several other research firms also recently commented on SNAP.
-Jefferies Financial Group increased their price objective on shares of Snap from $61.00 to $85.00 and gave the company a buy rating in a report on Tuesday, March 2nd.
-Bank of America restated a neutral rating and set a $67.00 target price (down from $78.00) on shares of Snap in a research report on Monday, March 29th.
-Evercore ISI initiated coverage on shares of Snap in a research report on Tuesday, April 6th.
-They set an outperform rating and a $68.00 target price on the stock.
-Credit Suisse Group upped their target price on shares of Snap from $65.00 to $80.00 and gave the company an outperform rating in a research report on Tuesday, March 2nd.
-Finally, Pivotal Research restated a buy rating and set a $95.00 target price (up from $81.50) on shares of Snap in a research report on Wednesday, February 24th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and thirty have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus target price of $67.00.
+Other analysts also recently issued reports about the stock.
+Wells Fargo & Company increased their price target on shares of Snap from $44.00 to $62.00 and gave the company an overweight rating in a research report on Thursday, January 28th.
+Argus increased their price target on shares of Snap from $50.00 to $80.00 and gave the company a buy rating in a research report on Tuesday, February 9th.
+Moffett Nathanson upgraded shares of Snap from a neutral rating to a buy rating and raised their target price for the stock from $39.00 to $57.00 in a report on Friday, January 15th.
+Susquehanna raised their target price on shares of Snap from $40.00 to $58.00 and gave the stock a neutral rating in a report on Friday, February 5th.
+Finally, Cowen raised their target price on shares of Snap from $86.00 to $88.00 and gave the stock an outperform rating in a report on Thursday, April 15th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and thirty have assigned a buy rating to the company’s stock.
+The company currently has an average rating of Buy and an average price target of $67.00.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Hohimer Wealth Management LLC increased its holdings in Snap by 3.0% in the first quarter.
-Hohimer Wealth Management LLC now owns 6,785 shares of the company’s stock valued at $355,000 after buying an additional 200 shares in the last quarter.
-Rothschild Investment Corp IL increased its holdings in Snap by 3.8% in the first quarter.
-Rothschild Investment Corp IL now owns 5,500 shares of the company’s stock valued at $288,000 after buying an additional 200 shares in the last quarter.
-Arlington Partners LLC increased its holdings in Snap by 43.8% in the fourth quarter.
-Arlington Partners LLC now owns 719 shares of the company’s stock valued at $36,000 after buying an additional 219 shares in the last quarter.
-Crewe Advisors LLC increased its holdings in Snap by 13.1% in the fourth quarter.
-Crewe Advisors LLC now owns 2,325 shares of the company’s stock valued at $116,000 after buying an additional 269 shares in the last quarter.
-Finally, Symmetry Partners LLC increased its holdings in Snap by 4.6% in the fourth quarter.
-Symmetry Partners LLC now owns 8,192 shares of the company’s stock valued at $410,000 after buying an additional 359 shares in the last quarter.
-47.52% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Junson Asset Management Hong Kong Ltd acquired a new position in Snap during the first quarter worth about $4,835,000.
+Janus Henderson Group PLC raised its stake in Snap by 4.2% during the fourth quarter.
+Janus Henderson Group PLC now owns 18,669,408 shares of the company’s stock worth $934,773,000 after acquiring an additional 755,676 shares in the last quarter.
+DekaBank Deutsche Girozentrale raised its stake in Snap by 145.7% during the fourth quarter.
+DekaBank Deutsche Girozentrale now owns 212,249 shares of the company’s stock worth $10,977,000 after acquiring an additional 125,875 shares in the last quarter.
+Parallel Advisors LLC grew its holdings in shares of Snap by 1,949.1% during the fourth quarter.
+Parallel Advisors LLC now owns 181,984 shares of the company’s stock worth $9,112,000 after purchasing an additional 173,103 shares during the last quarter.
+Finally, Tokio Marine Asset Management Co.
+Ltd. bought a new stake in shares of Snap during the fourth quarter worth about $320,000.
+47.52% of the stock is owned by hedge funds and other institutional investors.

 About Snap